martinpihrt/OSPy-plugins/plugins/mqtt/README.md

 -----------

 This MQTT plugin adds an MQTT client to the OSPy daemon for other plugins to use to publish information and or receive commands over MQTT.
 On this page, the shared client is configured.
 Having a shared MQTT client simplifies configuration and lowers overhead on the OSPy process, network and broker.
 This plugin needs paho-mqtt.
-If not installed paho-mqtt, plugin installs paho-mqtt in to the system himself.
-On first use (if run installation paho-mqtt) please wait for status.
-We can use a public Broker server to test'): http://www.hivemq.com/demos/websocket-client/.
+On Raspberry Pi OS Bookworm and newer, install it from apt with `sudo apt install python3-paho-mqtt`, or use the Install libraries button when it is shown in settings.
+We can use a public Broker server to test: http://www.hivemq.com/demos/websocket-client/.

 MQTT manual control
 -----------